Elmar999/Recommendation-systems/README.md

 Collaborative filtering:

 *   Collaborative filtering takes user-user similarity into account instead of user-item.
 Implemented neural network in sense of matrix factorization.
 No information about content of the movies has been used.

+More clarification and updates will be made later.